DavesCodeMusings/school-coding-lab/CONTRIBUTING.md

 * Plan to release your contributions to the Public Domain.
 * Be prepared that not all contributions will be accepted.
 * You're also free to fork the repo and do your own thing.

+If you want to contribute tutorial-style documentation, please see the [style guide template](docs/TEMPLATE.md) to get an idea of how to format your contribution.